saifahmed34/The-Guess-Game/README.md

 ## 🎯 Game Objective

 - **Player 1** creates a game and enters a secret word.
-- **Player 2** joins the game and asks yes/no questions.
+- **Player 2** enter the secret word and join the game and asks yes/no questions.
-- The game continues in turns until Player 2 correctly guesses the secret word.
+- The game continues in turns until Player 1 or 2 correctly guesses the secret word.

 ---